-of "forget" best US Even the we're doing exactlu what where.
-REMark statements help us remember.
-And, the more of them the better. documentation far as is concerned. the do Slow down the lines Catch-22?
-Sort of. program.
+"forget" Even the best of us exactly what we're doing REMark statements help US remember.
+And, the more of them the better, documentation is concerned. the Rut lines do Slow down program.
+Catch-22?
+Sort of.

-One way to handle this have two versions of the program, one REMarks and one without with the through the Then, you can go non-REMarked program and delete all the lines which have REMarks in them.
+One way to handle this i S to have two versions of the program, one with REMarks and without the one Then, you can go through non-REMarked program and delete a11 the lines which have REMarks in them.
 It will speed UP execution.